 20. A bidder might wish to offer a different rate of broker handling fee depending on the number of shares that are the subject of the acceptance.
 For example, a bidder might want a higher rate to apply to acceptances for smaller parcels in order to encourage brokers to target retail shareholders who are often slower to move and display stickier tendencies.
 However, sliding scales may be objectionable because they may induce brokers to apply greater pressure on their retail clients than on their institutional clients, although it is the former who need greater protection.
-If a sliding scale is used, the upper and lower ends of the scale should come within the guidelines set out in this Guidance Note.
+The Panel does not rule out the use of sliding scales altogether.
+However, if a sliding scale is used, the upper and lower ends of the scale should come within the guidelines set out in this Guidance Note.